-The Mission Critical team worked with CEC through team charrettes and staged review cycles to ensure that the appropriate approach, technical elements, and value engineering aspects were included in the submitted document.
-With the tight timeline for submittal, the team had to organize and mobilize quickly, and Mission Critical had to coordinate the document design, page layouts and technical graphics in parallel.
+Although this was the first project between Mission Critical and CEC, our team seamlessly melded with the CEC team to work through team charrettes and stage review cycles to ensure that critical approaches, technical elements, and value engineering aspects were included in the submitted document.
+With the tight timeline for submittal, the team had to organize and mobilize quickly.
+The Mission Critical writing group developed technical content and narratives while our design group coordinated page layouts and technical graphics in parallel.